selimslab/selimslab.github.io/_posts/notes/phil/books/2020-1-31-great-thinkers.md

 Let nature inspire you, trees, mountains, rivers, flowers

-3 vinegar tasters, Confucius sour, Buddha bitter, Lao sweet

 Be content with what you have, yet remember that there are times for action and ambition

+**3 vinegar tasters**, Confucius sour, Buddha bitter, Lao sweet, like their philosophies of life

 **Montaigne** Beauty in a simple life.
 A virtuous ordinary life is enough